ArweaveTeam/arweave-js/README.md

 Transactions are the building blocks of the Arweave permaweb, they can send [AR](https://docs.arweave.org/developers/server/http-api#ar-and-winston) betwen wallet addresses, or store data on the Arweave network.

-The create transaction methods simply creates and returns an unsigned transaction object, you must sign the transaction and submit it separeately using the `transactions.sign` and `transactions.submit` methods.
+The create transaction methods create and return an unsigned transaction object.
+You must sign the transaction and submit it separeately using the `transactions.sign` and `transactions.submit` methods.

-**Modifying a transaction object after signing it will invalidate the signature**, this will cause it to be rejected by the network if submitted in that state.
+**Modifying a transaction object after signing it will invalidate the signature,** causing it to be rejected by the network if submitted in that state.
 Transaction prices are based on the size of the data field, so modifying the data field after a transaction has been created isn't recommended as you'll need to manually update the price.

 The transaction ID is a hash of the transaction signature, so a transaction ID can't be known until its contents are finalised and it has been signed.